Botanical Garden of Uppsala University: Original site

-Botanical gardens are defined by the World Wide Fund for Nature and International Union for Conservation of Nature as "a garden containing scientifically ordered and maintained collections of plants, usually documented and labelled, and open to the public for the purposes of recreation, education and research".
-Early botanical gardens focussed on the education of physicians and their supplies of medicine, which was similar to the function of the physic gardens in medieval monasteries.
-Indeed, medical training remained the primary purpose of universities' botanical gardens throughout the seventeenth and eighteenth centuries.
+While botanical gardens are today defined as "containing scientifically ordered and maintained collections of plants" and "open to the public for the purposes of recreation, education and research", early botanical gardens instead focussed more on the education of physicians and their supplies of medicine, similarly to physic gardens in medieval monasteries.
+Medical training would remain the primary purpose of universities' botanical gardens throughout the seventeenth and eighteenth centuries.

-The University of Uppsala's first botanical garden—and the first botanical garden in Sweden—was situated on Svartbäcksgatan, and was founded in 1655 by Olaus Rudbeck the Elder (1630–1702); by the end of the 17th century, the collection had grown to approximately 1800 different species.
+The University of Uppsala's first botanical garden—and the first botanical garden in Sweden—was situated on Svartbäcksgatan.
+It was founded in 1655 by Olaus Rudbeck the Elder, and by the end of the 17th century the collection had grown to approximately 1800 different species.
 In 1702, Uppsala was largely destroyed in a fire, which caused serious damage to the garden; due to the absence of the necessary funds, the garden was not repaired for nearly forty years.